-Dr. Deborah (Sunny) Schmitt, Chief Academic Officer Dr. Ralph N. Salvatore, Dean of Arts and Sciences
+Dr. Deborah (Sunny) Schmitt, Chief Academic Officer

 The following transfer agreements were created prior to the 2010 legislation that changed the definition of a statewide transfer agreement and, therefore, no longer meet the legal definition.
 The schools that signed on to these agreements still honor them, however.
 Students should check with their advisor and the four-year transfer college to ensure they are registering for the appropriate courses.